Riding the pump track at Torguson Park in North Bend, Wash. Credit: Devon Hammer

 With all credit due to the balance bike that my son started riding at age 2, he got the two-wheeled bike thing down on his first try.
 Since then, riding his bike has become a bit of an obsession.
 His very favorite thing is to find a hill and try what he calls “mountain biking.”

 The thrill of the hill that he loves sparked my quest to find a designated area for him to exercise this newfound interest.
-To my delight, I discovered pump tracks.
+To my delight, I discovered the bike pump track.
 I don’t recall these types of places existing when I was a kid, or I just wasn’t cool enough to know about them.
 Either way, they seemed to be made for my thrill-seeking, biking-obsessed 5-year-old.
 And as it turns out, my balance-bike-riding 3-year-old enjoys them as well!
 Plus, for the most part, it is a biking activity where I can watch from the sidelines instead of chasing after an increasingly fast 5-year-old on a bike.

 What is a pump track?